 As I visit with various Jesus believers and pre-believers here and there in person and by correspondence and e-mail around the world, I find that many of them have only a vague, nebulous concept of what real LIFE—eternal LIFE—is all about.
-Here’s what the Bible teaches: Eternal LIFE is God’s own uncreated, self-existent, imperishable, undiminishable, indestructible, inexhaustible, incorruptible, boundless, limitless, abundant LIFE He implants within people through Jesus Christ when they are born again.
+Here’s what the Bible teaches: Eternal LIFE is God’s own uncreated, self-existent, imperishable, undiminishable, indestructible, inexhaustible, incorruptible, boundless, limitless, abundant LIFE He implants within people through Jesus when they become followers of Jesus.
 In short, it is God’s own LIFE in all its fullness.
 It is the quality, inherent nature, or character of that LIFE, not its duration, that is paramount.
 In most of my writings, I almost always capitalize God’s LIFE in us to emphasize its exceedingly wonderful quality, not its duration.

 Many Mistaken Beliefs